 Non-profit nursing homes generally perform better than for-profit facilities.
 However, the real question should be, is my facility truly a non-profit nursing home?
-Or a for-profit facility in disguise.
+Or is the ‘not for profit nursing home’ a for-profit facility in disguise?
+You should always do a deep dive on who owns the nursing home before entrusting your loved one to the facility’s care.

 Ownership matters.
 Culture emanates from the top.
 Almost every study on the subject confirms that not for profit nursing homes have less deficiencies, less bedsores, fewer falls, and less nursing home abuse lawsuits when compared to their for-profit equivalents.